Capn05/SAT/sat-practice-app/public/assets/pdfs/brill_tutor_terms_of_use.md

 ## Acceptance of Terms

-By accessing or using Brill Tutor's SAT preparation platform (the "Service"), you agree to be bound by these Terms of Use ("Terms").
+By accessing or using Brill Tutor's standardized test preparation platform (the "Service"), you agree to be bound by these Terms of Use ("Terms").
 If you do not agree to these Terms, please do not use our Service.

 ### Who These Terms Apply To
 - **Individual Users:** Students and parents who create personal accounts